rdeamici/CS147DVParser/cs147DVPyParser/README.md

 * `-f, --file` : parse instructions from a file
 * `-i, --interactive` : evoke interactive mode.

-click here for information about proper [CS147DV Assembly Instruction formatting](#CS147DV-Instruction-Format)
+click here for information on proper [CS147DV Assembly Instruction formatting](#CS147DV-Instruction-Format)

 ---
 ---
 ## 2. import the program as a module
 AssemblyParser.py can be `import`ed as a module into another program.
+The main point of entry is the `parse_instruction()` function

 ```python
 import AssemblyParser